ahinojos0029/ahinojos0029/README.md

 # 👋 Hi there!

 My name is Armando.
 I am a full-stack developer, high school student, and teacher's assistant.
-I am interested in PCs, IT, motorsport, AI, and quantum physics.
+I am interested in quantum computing, IT, and motorsports.
 I like sim racing and taking apart devices I find at the junkyard in my free time.

 ## Laptops (From most to least used)
 * Mid 2017 Macbook Pro (3.5 GHz)